craigfay/changelog/README.md

 ### September 2, 2019
 * vJoy is a great Windows specific program for emulating hardware input.
+* Node's `fs.watch` has several fatal weaknesses.
+The package [chokidar](https://www.npmjs.com/package/chokidar) is a great substitute.

 ### August 30, 2019
 * Docker may give an error approximating: `cannot find available IPv4 address`.
 You can fix this with `docker network prune`.